A Survey on Large Language Model-Based Game Agents: Memory System of LLMGA

 \subsection{Working Memory}

-As shown in Figure~\ref{fig:memory_structure}, recent studies can be grouped into three categories based on functionality.
+Recent studies can be grouped into three categories.
 First, capacity extension enlarges the effective span of working memory by expanding positional encodings or restructuring attention.
-Second, information refinement distills lengthy or redundant input into more salient representations, mirroring the cognitive process of recoding multiple stimuli into higher-order units to overcome capacity limits~\cite{cowan2001magical}.
+Second, memory compression distills lengthy or redundant input into more salient representations, mirroring the cognitive process of recoding multiple stimuli into higher-order units to overcome capacity limits~\cite{cowan2001magical}.
 Finally, active maintenance explicitly preserves variable bindings and states over short time scales, mirroring the human use of rehearsal to prevent rapid forgetting and inconsistency due to temporal decay~\cite{BaddeleyHitch1974,cowan2001magical}.

-\textbf{Context Extension.} Context refers to the input tokens that the LLM can access when generating a new token, that is, the range of preceding text the model can attend to during generation, which is bounded by its context length~\cite{GPT3}.
+\textbf{Context Extension.} Context refers to the input tokens that the LLM can access when generating a new token, which is bounded by its context length~\cite{GPT3}.
 To overcome this, recent research focuses on extending the effective scope of the context window without full retraining.

-In LLM, position refers to the relative order of tokens within this context, typically represented through positional encodings or embeddings that allow the model to distinguish token order in a sequence~\cite{transformer}.
-Position-based techniques leverage adjustments in positional encoding to allow extrapolation to much longer sequences.
-One of the earliest, Position Interpolation (PI) rescales Rotary Position Embedding (RoPE)~\cite{su2024roformer} positional indices linearly, allowing models to handle up to \textasciitilde32K tokens with minimal fine-tuning and maintaining performance on shorter inputs~\cite{chen2023extending}.
-Building on this, YaRN (Yet another RoPE extensioN) introduces nonlinear mappings that require only a small fraction of data (\textasciitilde0.1\% of original pre-training) to support context lengths up to 128K tokens~\cite{peng2023yarn}.
-More recently, LongRoPE further pushes context windows up to 2 million tokens through progressive fine-tuning and intelligent RoPE scaling strategies~\cite{ding2024longrope}.
+In LLM, position refers to the relative order of tokens within this context, typically represented through positional encodings that allow the model to distinguish token order in a sequence~\cite{transformer}.
+Position-based approaches modify positional encodings to enable length extrapolation.

-In addition to positional interpolation, another line of work extends effective context length by restructuring how attention is computed over long sequences.
-Parallel Context Windows (PCW) divides inputs into disjoint segments with shared embeddings, enabling off-the-shelf LLMs to process texts beyond their native window without additional training~\cite{ratner2022parallel}.
-Similarly, PoSE introduces a skip-wise positional encoding scheme that allows models trained with short contexts to generalize to longer sequences while reducing memory overhead~\cite{PoSE}.
-Together, these methods demonstrate that segmenting and coordinating attention can serve as a practical alternative to purely extending positional encodings.